Skip to content

 Platform support

-Platform dv binary default Status
+Platform dv binary VS Code extension diversion-mcp

 Linux dv Tested.
 Active development platform.
+Tested.

 macOS dv Should work; same dv semantics as Linux.
 Untested.
+Should work; same code path as Linux.

 If you hit a platform-specific issue, file it with the contents of the Diversion output channel and we'll triage.
 The Diversion: Run Performance Trace command's output is also useful — it tells us whether the daemon and dv itself are responding the way we expect.